mozaik-association/mozaik/docs/3Mandates-module.md

 The mandates module allows you to easily manage the different mandates and mandate categories related to your organisation:

-- Political mandates (mandates related to your policial structure: Mayor, Federal Minister, Senator...)
+- Political mandates (mandates related to your political structure: Mayor, Federal Minister, Senator...)
 - Internal mandates (functions occupied within the organisation-internal structure: Chief Secretary, Financial Officer ...  )
 - External mandates (functions within an external organisation-external structure: Board Member of another organisation ...)